prometheus/jmx_exporter/docs/content/1.1.0/standalone/_index.md

 weight: 2
 ---

-The Standalone JMX Exporter runs as a separate application that connects to your application using RMI and collects JMX MBean metrics.
+The Standalone JMX Exporter runs as a separate application that connects to your application using RMI and collects JMX MBean values.

 **Use of the JMX Exporter Java agent is strongly encouraged due to the complex application RMI configuration required when running the Standalone JMX Exporter.**